DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-key.md

 So, insert the USB you are going to use and follow the instructions at “2/5 Install Tails”.
 In Mars 2019 that means downloading, running and flashing the USB with Etcher for Windows and macOS and with GNOME Disks for Linux.
 When step 2/5 is completed, you´ve got two choices.

 If you use one computer.
 Tails is going to be started on the computer you are reading this on.
 In that case you´re going to have to print or write down the rest of the of the instructions on this page.
-You could also bring the instructions up on another device (keep them in flight mode and don’t let any cameras see any screens or private keys).
+You could also bring the instructions up on another device (keep them in flight mode and don’t let any cameras see any screens or seeds).
 Make sure no other USB drives is connected to the computer.

 If you are using two computers.
 Tails is going to be started on the other computer and you can keep the instructions on the main computer.
 The other computer could be a normal computer that's going to be used for other things after the process.
 Or for extra security, an eternally quarantined computer used only for this purpose.
 Make sure no other USB drives is connected to the computer.